tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 we radically have changed the way our restaurant functions.
 We went from a restaurant for dining, where one pays at the end.
 To a fast dining restaurant where you pay up front, allowing for faster change of customers.

 Policies can be simple agreements between people or they can be fully implemented in software.
 A [process manager](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ProcessManager.html) [^proces manager] is a software design pattern that can be used to centralize policies.

+## On Aggregates

+The DDD aficionado's will have noticed that I have tried not to mention aggregates.
+This is intentional.
+An aggregate has to strict a definition and this might stifle conversation, make it harder for people to explore a model.
+That is why you can see "Aggregate" between quotes in Alberto universal picture.
+Remember not to get hung up on formal definitions.
+In Event Storming, an Aggregate is just a yellow sticky...

 ## Conclusion